mkutz/screenplay-workshop-parabank/README.md

 The [AccountsOverviewPage] is even more complex.

 `getAccountBalanceInCents` gets the balance of a single account as an integer of cents identified by its index or its ID.

 // Highlight `getAccountBalanceInCents`' versions

 Such methods make verifications much easier to read, compared to using such code in tests directly.

-// Switch to [TransferFundsTest] and highlight use of `getAccountBalanceInCents`
+// Show example from [TransferFundsTest]

 As the account rows are not initially visible but loaded dynamically, its methods rely on some `WebDriverWait`s to avoid false return values due to premature reading.

 // Highlight waiting code in the methods

-However, page objects' methods are typically limited to simple _interactions_ on a _single_ page.
+However useful, page objects' methods are typically limited to simple _interactions_ on a _single_ page.

 This is perfectly OK for simple tests, like a [LoginTest], which is in fact limited to the home page only.

 // Switch to [LoginTest]

 In more complex scenarios, we end up with a lot of fine-grained steps, and it can become hard to gasp what the test's purpose is.

 An example in this test suite would be the [TransferFundsTest].

 The manual test case for this feature, it would be something like: